 - I was in charge of the Easter entertainment, which included blowing and dying eggs (yes, I googled), making rabbit cupcakes and finding Easter themed movies to watch.

-- Daylight savings ended.
-Usually this would mean you get an extra hours sleep, but my kids didn’t get the memo and woke at 5am instead of their usual 6am.
+- Daylight saving time ended.
+Usually this would mean getting an extra hour of sleep, but my kids didn’t get the memo and woke at 5am instead of their usual 6am.
 Work that out!

 - The shops were closed on Friday and Sunday, so I had to think in advance about what everyone was eating or needed over the weekend.
 I still managed to forget milk and had to find an open petrol station on Sunday who could help me out.

 - My youngest had a bad cold all weekend and as a result was a blend of clingy, non-stop crying bubba and a crazed tiny maniac getting up to all kinds of shenanigans.

 - It was also council pick-up time in our hood, so we had to get busy sorting through old crap to put out on the street for collection.
 But it took three times as long because the kids just kept dragging it all back inside.

 Okay, so it wasn’t all bad.
 I did manage to have a few golden moments and reprieves from the ‘groundhog day’ weekly mum humdrum.
 Key highlights included:

 - Four days off from work.
 Who doesn’t like that?

 - I got around to doing craft with the kids instead of feeling guilty for avoiding it at all costs.

 - Eating cupcakes – there was no way the kids were going to eat them all!